usamaejaz/jekyll-now/_posts/2017-12-3-what-the-duck.md

 It was a simple day when I was working on a browser extension.
 On twitter, I saw someone tweeting about the idea of seeing "duck" everywhere on the internet instead of the <abbr title="F***">_F word_</abbr>.
 YES, why not.
 That will be fun.

-Seeing the internet being full of ducks will be fun, I thought.
+Seeing the internet full of ducks will be fun, I thought.
 I started building the browser extension for doing this.
 The extension will replace every instance of the _F word_ with duck.
 So now, you all can enjoy an internet full of ducks.

 ## What The Duck

-I created the cross-browser extension using the [extension boilerplate by EmailThis.me](https://github.com/EmailThis/extension-boilerplate).
-There are similar extensions like this created before like the ones which remove or replace trump from the internet (examples: [Make America Kittens Again](https://chrome.google.com/webstore/detail/make-america-kittens-agai/klchnmggepghlcolikgaekpibclpmgcm?hl=en) and [Trump Filter](https://chrome.google.com/webstore/detail/trump-filter/lhondapiaknegjpellpodegmeonigjic/reviews).
+I created the cross-browser in some hours.
+There are similar extensions like this created before like the ones which remove or replace trump from the internet (examples: <a href="https://chrome.google.com/webstore/detail/make-america-kittens-agai/klchnmggepghlcolikgaekpibclpmgcm?hl=en" target="_blank">Make America Kittens Again</a> and <a href="https://chrome.google.com/webstore/detail/trump-filter/lhondapiaknegjpellpodegmeonigjic/reviews">Trump Filter</a>).

 ### Features